jpignata/somanymachines/content/tx/character-generator-protocol.md

         0x0210:  5f60 6162 6364 6566 6768 690d 0a         _`abcdefghi..
 ```

 The first packet above is the request.
 It weighs in at 29 bytes.
-A single byte
-is in the payload with 20 bytes for the IP header and 8 bytes for the UDP
+A single byte is in the payload with 20 bytes for the IP header and 8 bytes for the UDP header.
-header.
 The response is quite a bit larger weighing in at 541 bytes.
-Just
-considering the payload, that's a 500x amplification factor.
-An attacker could
-sent a flood of traffic by spoofing the source address to be the target to a
+Just considering the payload, that's a 500x amplification factor.
+An attacker could sent a flood of traffic by spoofing the source address to be the target to a CHARGEN server
-chargen server

 These vulnerabilities lasted way past the adolescence of the internet.
-In 2014,
-CERT published alert [TA14-017A][9] with specific guidance to network
-administrators to find and disable these services.
-Today, it's mostly old
-printers and weirdly implemented IoT things that still respond to this kind of
-traffic.
-Many routers and infrastructure providers have additional protections
-to ensure source addresses are plausible given the source of the traffic.
+In 2014, CERT published alert [TA14-017A][9] with specific guidance to network administrators to find and disable these services.
+Today, it's mostly old printers and weirdly implemented IoT things that still respond to this kind of traffic.
+Many routers and infrastructure providers have additional protections to ensure source addresses are plausible given the source of the traffic.

 \
-**Much of the protocol** designs from this era were written assuming a walled
-garden of mostly academic users.
-The networks were designed to carry research,
-and later commercialized without much revision to the original assumptions.
+**Much of the protocol** designs from this era were written assuming a walled garden of mostly academic users.
+The networks were designed to carry research, and later commercialized without much revision to the original assumptions.
 Postel himself seemed to buck against the expansion of the internet.
-In 1998,
-months before his death, he [hijacked eight of the root DNS servers as a
-test][11].
-While his motivations for this test aren't clear, it's surmised that
-he did this as a statement toward government and commercial incursions into his
+In 1998, months before his death, he [hijacked eight of the root DNS servers as a test][11].
+While his motivations for this test aren't clear, it's surmised that he did this as a statement toward government and commercial incursions into his project.
-project.

-The ideals and good intentions of Postel's work and this era echo throughout the
-technical designs.
-The fact that you have to deal with spam is due to the fact
-that SMTP was written for a world of researchers mailing each to coordinate
-conferences or share data or math jokes or whatever, without any thought toward
-commercialization and the hoi polloi.
-Who cares if people can forge source
+The ideals and good intentions of Postel's work and this era echo throughout the technical designs.
+The fact that you have to deal with spam is due to the fact that SMTP was written for a world of researchers mailing each to coordinate conferences or share data or math jokes or whatever, without any thought toward commercialization and the hoi polloi.
+Who cares if people can forge source addresses?
-addresses?
 Everybody has the best of intentions.

 [^1]: Code from this post can be found in [this gist][12].
-[^2]: In researching this, I discovered the author of [smurf][8], Dan
-Moschuk, who went by the handle of TFreak, passed away suddenly at the age of 29
-in 2010.
-This is sad to hear – Dan and I crossed path many times during our
-misspent youth of IRC on EFNet and stolen conference calls.
-He was bright,
-creative, and generally a good influence on the other misfits around him.
-As a
-tribute, his dates of birth and death were [added to the FreeBSD calendar][10].
+[^2]: In researching this, I discovered the author of [smurf][8], Dan Moschuk, who went by the handle of TFreak, passed away suddenly at the age of 29 in 2010.
+This is sad to hear – Dan and I crossed path many times during our misspent youth of IRC on EFNet and stolen conference calls.
+He was bright, creative, and generally a good influence on the other misfits around him.
+As a tribute, his dates of birth and death were [added to the FreeBSD calendar][10].
+A suitable ending, I think.
-This feels very fitting to me.

 [0]: https://en.wikipedia.org/wiki/Jon_Postel
 [1]: https://tools.ietf.org/html/rfc864